Exposeyou/Exposeyou/README.md

 - 👋 Hi, I’m @Exposeyou
-- 👀 Interested with c#
+- 👀 Interested with c++ and python

 - 📫 How to reach me: Telegram @ProcessHacker2 // Discord : Exposeyou#0001